ansys/pyedb/doc/source/getting_started/troubleshooting.rst

 .. note::

-   Python 3.7 is available in AEDT 2023 R1 and earlier.
-Python 3.10 is available in AEDT 2023 R2
+   Python 3.10 is available in AEDT 2023 R2 and later.
-   and later.

-Here is the path to the Python 3.7 interpreter for the 2023 R1 installation:
+Here is the path to the Python 3.10 interpreter for the 2023 R1 installation:

 .. code:: python

-   "path\to\AnsysEM\v231\commonfiles\CPython\3_7\winx64\Release\python"
+   "path\to\AnsysEM\v231\commonfiles\CPython\3_10\winx64\Release\python"

 Error installing PyEDB using ``pip``